Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecent} years have witnessed a booming of emerging mobile applications such as augmented reality, virtual reality, and interactive gaming.
 These types of applications require intensive computing power for real-time processing, which often exceeds the limited computing and storage capabilities of mobile devices.
-To resolve this issue, Multi-access Edge Computing (MEC) \cite{sabella2019developing}, a key technology in the fifth-generation (5G) network, was proposed to meet the ever-increasing demands for the Quality-of-Service (QoS) of mobile applications.
+To resolve this issue, Multi-access Edge Computing (MEC) \cite{sabella2019developing}, a new computing paradigm, was proposed to meet the ever-increasing demands for the Quality-of-Service (QoS) of mobile applications.
 MEC provides many computing and storage resources at the network edge (close to users), which can effectively cut down the application latency and improve the QoS.
 Specifically, a mobile application empowered by the MEC consists of a front-end component running on mobile devices, and a back-end service that runs the tasks offloaded from the application on MEC servers \cite{rejiba2019survey}.
 In this way, the MEC enables mobile devices with limited processing power to run complex applications with satisfied QoS.

 When considering the user mobility along with the limited coverage of MEC servers, the communications between a mobile user and the user service running on an edge server may go through multiple hops, which would severely affect the QoS.
 To address this problem, the service could be dynamically migrated to a more suitable MEC server so that the QoS is maintained.
 Unfortunately, finding an optimal migration policy for such a problem is non-trivial, due to the complex system dynamics and user mobility.
-Many existing works \cite{ouyang2018follow,wang2019delay,wu2020mobility,chen2019dynamic,wang2019dynamic} proposed service migration solutions based on Markov Decision Process (MDP) or Lyapunov optimization under the assumption of knowing the complete system-level information (e.g., available computation resources of MEC servers, profiles of offloaded tasks, and backhaul network conditions).
-Thus, they designed centralized controllers that make migration decisions for all mobile users in the MEC system.
+Many existing works \cite{ouyang2018follow,wang2019delay,wu2020mobility,wang2019dynamic,ning2020distributed} proposed service migration solutions based on Markov Decision Process (MDP) or Lyapunov optimization under the assumption of knowing the complete system-level information (e.g., available computation resources of MEC servers, profiles of offloaded tasks, and backhaul network conditions).
+Thus, they designed centralized controllers (i.e., controllers are placed on edge servers or central cloud) that make migration decisions for mobile users in the MEC system.

 The aforementioned methods have two potential drawbacks: 1) in a real-world MEC system, gathering complete system-level information can be difficult and time-consuming; 2) the centralized control approach will have the scalability issue since its time complexity rapidly increases with the number of mobile users.
 To address the above issues, some works proposed decentralized service migration methods based on contextual Multi-Armed Bandit (MAB) \cite{sun2017emm,ouyang2019adaptive,sun2018learning}, where the migration decisions are made by the user side with partially observed information.
 However, they did not consider the intrinsically large state space and complex dynamics in the MEC system, which may lead to unsatisfactory performances.
 A recent work \cite{yuan2020joint} modeled the joint optimization problem of service migration and path selection as a partially observable Markov decision process (POMDP) solved by independent Q-learning, which can be unstable and inefficient when handling the MEC environment with continuous state space (e.g., data size, CPU cycle, workload) and complex system dynamics.